weilong321/Analysis-of-Greater-Sydney/README.md

 Link to report: https://github.com/weilong321/Analysis-of-Greater-Sydney/blob/main/report.pdf

+All python code is documented in the Data Cleaning jupyter notebook.

 ## Step 1:
   - Import all datasets into PostgreSQL server using a well-defined data schema.
 This is done through SQL script in schema.sql